I love this pumpkin pillow and it’s now one of my favorite fall pumpkin decor items. Who knew I could have so much fun making pumpkin crafts!

 You all know I love to make pillow covers.
 I think pillow covers are such an easy and inexpensive way to change up a room.
 For holidays, it is especially fun to add pillow covers to a room, and boom, the room is instantly festive!

-Fall is in full swing, and I am loving the change in seasons and all of the fall colors.
-Here in Southern California the days are finally cooler and, in exciting news, it was 48 degrees when I woke up this morning!
+Fall is almost officially here, and I love the change in seasons and all of the fall colors.
+Here in Southern California, the days are cooling down a bit, which is a huge relief.

 I am welcoming fall and the cooler temperatures by cooking soups, like my family’s favorite corn chowder, which is a Halloween tradition.
-I have also been baking bread like sourdough banana bread and pumpkin banana and pumpkin apple bread.
+I have also been baking bread like sourdough banana bread.
 Cooking and making all the things that my family enjoys help make our home feel cozy and warm.

-We live in a neighborhood that gets a lot of trick-or-treaters, as in hundreds and hundreds of trick-or-treaters.
-You might be shocked to know that I typically buy over a thousand pieces of candy each year.
+We live in a neighborhood that gets a lot of trick-or-treaters.
+Literally hundreds and hundreds of trick-or-treaters.
+You might be shocked to know that I typically buy nearly one thousand pieces of candy each year.
 And, I usually run out!

 It is so much fun to see all of the costumes and the cute little ones.
 It has been so much fun to watch the neighborhood children grow over the years.
 Soon, there will be neighborhood grandchildren knocking on our door saying “Trick or Treat.”
 There is always a treat offered and for our family and friends, we have an open-door policy.
 On Halloween, I put a big pot of the aforementioned corn chowder on the stove, make loads of cornbread, and a huge salad.
 It is a tradition for many of our friends to stop in for dinner or just a bite while on their trick-or-treating route.